vhulden/bossesunion/ngram/readme.md

 > newdata[, `:=`(rollNunion = frollmean(union.shop, n = 7, align = "center"))]`

-Now export the data to csv (write.csv) and then -- not sure if this would be necessary, actually, and probably could be done in R, but I didn’t know how, so -- transform the data using [rawgraphs.io](https://rawgraphs.io/).
+Now export the data to csv (write.csv) and then &mdash; not sure if this would be necessary, actually, and probably could be done in R, but I didn’t know how, so there &mdash; transform the data using [rawgraphs.io](https://rawgraphs.io/).
 Just copy-paste the csv data into the screen, hit on stack data, stack on year.

 (Note that in the meantime I cut out the earliest and the latest years, so it’s now 1880-2010; there were some empty values early and late).